 However, it turns out that the polynomials "tetrahedral numbers +N" taken for integer values of N have either 1 real root (for $N \neq 0$ ), or are decomposable.
-Fortunately, considering a rational N makes perfect sense (prime factors of its denominator may be considered as "exceptions" allowed above), so one can investigate "M· tetrahedral numbers +N".
+Fortunately, considering a rational N makes perfect sense (prime factors of its denominator may be considered as "exceptions" allowed above), so one can investigate " $M \cdot$ tetrahedral numbers +N".
 Below, we consider cases M=1, N=2, as well as the M-family with N=1.

 When $M \in \mathbb{Z}$ , the M-family has several elements with 1 real root, the rest has 3 real roots.
-Among the latter, several have an abelian Galois group.
+As a bonus, among the latter, several are abelian (as in Remark 9 on p.
+17).
 This gives a rich enough zoo of polynomials of degree 3, which is quite sufficient for our purposes.

-&lt;sup>29This was one of the reasons for us to start with pizza numbers: since "cubes + N" is not a good choice, we wanted to avoid "squares + N" for as long as possible.
+$^{39}$ This was one of the reasons for us to start with pizza numbers: since "cubes + N" is not a good choice, we wanted to avoid "squares + N" for as long as possible.